astropy/pyvo/docs/dal/index.rst

     >>> job.url
     (...)

-The job URL mentioned before is available in the ``url`` attribute;
+The job URL mentioned before is available in the ``url`` attribute.
-you can use that URL later to resume the job even from clients like TOPCAT.
 Clicking on the URL leads you to the query itself, where you can check the status(phase) of the query and decide to run, modify or delete the job.
 You can also do it via various attributes: